Welcome to the PMLD Link website

-If you can offer support or if you wish to make a donation or if you wish to make further enquiries, please contact PMLD LINK at firstname.lastname@example.org.
+If you can offer support or if you wish to make a donation (via the button) or if you wish to make further enquiries, please contact PMLD LINK at firstname.lastname@example.org.

 The charity produces the PMLD LINK journal which is dedicated to sharing ideas and information about the needs of children and adults with PMLD and good practice, activities and resources for meeting these needs and improving the quality of their lives.
 It covers a wide range of issues to inform and support the day to day work of families, carers and professionals in the home, schools and colleges, and adult settings.

 PMLD LINK welcomes written contributions from any interested persons to the journal, including articles, information about resources and organisations and any news.
 Guidelines for authors are available on the website and the editors are happy to support would-be contributors in developing their pieces.
 Requests from readers for particular information or suggestions of topics are also welcome.
 The journal is published three times a year.
 Subscribers to PMLD LINK will be sent their personal copy of each issue and can also view the most recent issues of the journal online.
 Back copies of many older issues are easily accessible by all on the website.